vdyagilev/LearnFretboard/README.md

 python play_intervals.
 ```

+Changing settings and properties.
+Colours, timing, etc.
+All variables are found and can be changed in ```constants.py```.

 ## Local Saved Data

 Your accuraries for every note and interval is stored in /saved_data/ as `.pickle` files.
 Delete this directory to restart progress.